vhanawa1/Nova_Enterprise_knowledge_assistant/README.md

 	1. Check prerequisites
 	Make sure Python 3.10+ is installed (python3 --version).
 	You'll also need pip.
 No Node.js or other runtime is required to run the app itself — that's only needed if you want to regenerate the document-generator scripts.

-	2
-	Open a terminal in the project folder cd into the folder containing app.py, config.py, ingestion/, rag/, data/, etc. If you're using VS Code, open this folder and use the integrated terminal (Ctrl+`).
+	2. Open a terminal in the project folder cd into the folder containing app.py, config.py, ingestion/, rag/, data/, etc. If you're using VS Code, open this folder and use the integrated terminal (Ctrl+`).

-	3
-	Create and activate a virtual environment
+	3. Create and activate a virtual environment python3 -m venv venv,

+	then activate it using below commands:
+		Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+		source venv/bin/activate (macOS/Linux)
+		or
-	python3 -m venv venv, then activate it: source venv/bin/activate (macOS/Linux) or venv\Scripts\Activate.ps1 (Windows PowerShell).
+		venv\Scripts\Activate.ps1 (Windows PowerShell).
 		You should see (venv) at the start of your prompt once it's active.

-	4
-	Install dependencies
+	4. Install dependencies
 	pip install -r requirements.txt (with the venv active).
 	This installs openai, chromadb, streamlit, pypdf, python-docx, python-pptx, sentence-transformers, python-dotenv, and everything else the pipeline needs.
 	The first install can take a few minutes.

-	5
-	Create your .env file
+	5. Create your .env file
 	Copy .env.example to .env in the project root.
 	Set RAG_MODE=free or RAG_MODE=paid.
-For free mode, add OPENROUTER_API_KEY=sk-or-... (get one at openrouter.ai/keys, no card needed).
+For free mode, add OPENROUTER_API_KEY=sk-or-...
+	(get one at openrouter.ai/keys, no card needed).
 For paid mode, add OPENAI_API_KEY=sk-... instead.
 	Double-check there's no stale RAG_MODE or API key already exported in your shell session — .env now overrides shell exports, but it's worth a fresh terminal to be safe.

-	6
-	Confirm all your documents are in data/sample_docs/ This should include your original corpus plus everything we've added since: Global_Employee_Handbook.pdf, Q3_FY2026_Financial_Report.pdf, the 19 Northwind Analytics gap-filling documents, and the 12 rebranded documents from the last two batches.
+	6. Confirm all your documents are in data/sample_docs/ This should include your original corpus plus everything we've added since: Global_Employee_Handbook.pdf, Q3_FY2026_Financial_Report.pdf, the 19 Northwind Analytics gap-filling documents, and the 12 rebranded documents from the last two batches.
 Also confirm data/external_enterpriserag_bench/ has its 10 files if you're using that source too.

-	7
-	Run ingestion (first time: use --reset)
-	python -m ingestion.ingest --dir data/sample_docs --reset, then python -m ingestion.ingest --dir data/external_enterpriserag_bench (no --reset, so it adds to the same collection).
+	7. Run ingestion (first time: use --reset) python -m ingestion.ingest --dir data/sample_docs --reset, then python -m ingestion.ingest --dir data/external_enterpriserag_bench (no --reset, so it adds to the same collection).
 		The --reset flag wipes any old/stale data and builds a clean manifest.
 First run in free mode will download the local embedding model (~90MB) — that's normal and only happens once.
 		On every run AFTER this first one, drop --reset — delta ingestion will only embed new or changed files.

-	8
-	Launch the app
+	8. Launch the app
+	streamlit run app.py
-	streamlit run app.py.
-Your terminal will print a Local URL, typically http://localhost:8501 — open that in your browser.
+	Your terminal will print a Local URL, typically http://localhost:8501 —
+	open that in your browser.
 The sidebar should show your current mode (🆓 FREE or 💳 PAID), department/sensitivity/organization filters, and how many chunks are indexed.